AirPods Max vs Sony WH-1000XM4 vs Bose 700: which are better?

 If you're an iPhone user and you're prepared to pay a premium for the best build, design, features and sound quality, look no further than the AirPods Max.
 They do deliver everything we hoped, and then some.

-But perhaps the best news is that the Bose 700 and Award-winning Sony XM4 still deliver a superb wireless noise-cancelling experience if you're looking for something a little more affordable, or for those who don't own an iPhone.
-And don't forget the newbies: the Sony WH-1000XM5 are lighter and sound even more precise than their forebears.
-As always, the choice is yours...
+But perhaps the best news is that the Bose 700 and multi-Award-winning Sony XM4 still deliver a superb wireless noise-cancelling experience at their lower price point if you're looking for something a little more affordable, or for those who don't own an iPhone.
+And between the two, the Sony XM4 are definitely better all-rounders.

 **Overall winner** Apple AirPods Max